Sacramento police issue new directive on muting body cameras

 The directive sent to officers last week was discussed publicly at a Monday police commission meeting.
 Sacramento Police Chief Daniel Hahn will answer City Council questions about use of force and pursuit policies Tuesday.

 Police spokesman Sgt.
-Vance Chandler says body camera use is covered in training but officers haven’t received any written direction on when they can be turned off until now.
+Vince Chandler says body camera use is covered in training but officers haven’t received any written direction on when they can be turned off until now.

 The memo says officers can turn cameras off in limited circumstances including dealing with a victim of sexual assault or if a supervisor instructs them.